METEO 3 Lesson 5 Images

 Text description of the larger version of the radar mosaic above on the right image.

-The image is a weather map of the United States showing precipitation areas.
+The image is a radar mosaic depicting areas of precipitation across the United States.
 It displays rain, mixed precipitation, and snow across various regions.
 A prominent band of light to heavy snow, depicted in blue, extends from the central part of the country through the Midwest to the Northeast.
-Rain, shown in green and yellow, is concentrated in the southern and central U.S. states, with a vertical band stretching from Texas up to the Great Lakes region.
-The mixed precipitation, indicated by pink areas, is less widespread.
+Rain, shown in green and yellow, is concentrated in the southern and central U.S. states, with a vertical band stretching from Texas up to Illinois.
+The mixed precipitation, indicated by pink areas, is less widespread and generally found bordering the regions of rain and snow.
 The map features state boundaries and a scale at the bottom differentiating between rain, mixed, and snow, as well as light and heavy intensities.

 Credit: WSI